lishiyo/twincore-prototype/memory-bank/v0/api.md

 ### 3.7 Retrieve Entity Connections (Graph Traversal)

 *   **Endpoint:** `GET /retrieve/entity_connections`
 *   **Description:** Provides a snapshot of how a specific entity (identified by its primary ID) is connected within the Neo4j knowledge graph.
 Useful for visualization or exploration.
+This does NOT include Qdrant vector search.
 *   **Query Parameters:**
     *   `entity_id`: `string` - REQUIRED: The primary ID of the starting entity (e.g., a `chunk_id`, `doc_id`, `user_id`, `topic_name`).
     *   `max_depth`: `integer, optional (default: 1)` - Maximum number of relationship hops to traverse from the starting entity.